A different kind of walled garden

-Some years ago I was wandering around a small horticultural show when I heard something unusual.
-It was a woman saying to another that the prison has scooped up all the awards again.
-The Sulby Horticultural Show is an annual country event that invites gardeners to enter their best fruit, flowers, and vegetables for judging.
-I looked again and sure enough, the Isle of Man Jurby Prison was listed on many of the winning entries.
+Some years ago I was wandering around the Sulby horticultural show when I overheard an odd comment.
+It was a woman remarking to another that the prison has scooped up all the awards again.
+Sure enough, the Isle of Man Prison was listed on many of the winning entries.

 Since then I’ve often wondered about the prison vegetable garden.
-I also found it curious that their veg was entered into the show and wanted to understand why.
 If prison is for punishing criminals, was gardening being used as a punishment?
-Now years on I finally got my chance to see what it was all about for myself.
+This year I finally got the chance to see what it was all about for myself.

 Arriving at the prison

 I visited the prison on a wet and gloomy morning, its grey walls looming up to meet a grey sky.
 It’s intimidating entering such a secured facility even though a warm welcome awaited me inside.
 Not long after I was directed into a waiting room I was met by Nigel Fisher, Deputy Governor, and Johannes ‘Vossie’ Vorster, Senior Resettlement Officer.
 They gave me a tour earlier in the year when very little was growing.
 Their big smiles told me that I had a lot more to see this time around.